Madison County (film)

-Madison County is a 2011 horror film directed by Eric England and writer by James Cotten,Agung Bagus, and Eric England.
+Madison County is a 2011 American slasher film written and directed by Eric England.
 The film was first released on October 17, 2011.
 It stars Colley Bailey, Matt Mercer, and Ace Marrero as a group of college kids out to interview an author of a true crime book, only to end up targeted by a killer.

 Plot

-Kristen wakes up in the bed of a pickup truck and tries to escape, only to be knocked unconscious by the man driving it.
+A woman named Kristen wakes up in the bed of a pickup truck and tries to escape, only to be knocked unconscious by the man driving it.

-College students James and Will pick up Will's girlfriend Brooke and her friend Jenna as well as Brooke's protective older brother Kyle.
-The group drives to Madison County, in order to meet David Randall, the author of a book based on a murderer named Damien Ewell.
+College students James and Will pick up Will's girlfriend Brooke and her friend Jenna, as well as Brooke's protective older brother Kyle.
+The group drives to Madison County, Arkansas, in order to meet David Randall, the author of a book based on a murderer named Damien Ewell.
 David has been in contact with James and has agreed to an interview for a class assignment.
-On the way they meet a trucker who suggests a shortcut which they don't take.
+On the way, they meet a trucker who suggests a shortcut which they don't take.

-Once they arrive in Madison County, Arkansas, they go to a diner and the locals rudely stare at them except for a seemingly kind old woman named Erma who tells them Damien Ewell doesn't exist and David Randall moved years ago but she does tell them David's old address.
+Once they arrive in Madison County, they go to a diner and the locals rudely stare at them except for a seemingly kind old woman named Erma, who tells them Damien Ewell doesn't exist and David Randall moved years ago, but she does tell them David's old address.
 When they leave, Will is threatened by a local for unintentionally taking a picture of his truck; the local backs off when Kyle confronts him.

 The group arrives at David's house and finds it is indeed empty.
 Kyle takes James' SUV back into town to talk to the locals while the others wait at the house.
 Kyle checks a graveyard and is lured into the woods by two nude women.
 Kyle catches up to the women, who skinny-dip in a lake; distracted, Kyle doesn't notice Damien Ewell sneak up on him and Damien stabs Kyle and throws his body into the lake.